22tcp/apirunner-nlp/README.md

 sessionkey= some  sufficiently long string* for the browser session cookie encryption

  *for my app I used pwgen -c -n -s -B -v 32 1

+This project is not designed for production readiness, I took extra care of some aspects but it would need way more sanitizing and filtering for the input data than I can provide in the time span given.